Pre-OCI programs and direct applications can give you a head start, especially when firm portals open before January. Here's how to decide.

 Some firms accept and even encourage direct applications.
 Others route everything through OCI.
 It depends on the firm and the school.

 You lock in interviews early.
-If you can secure screeners or even callbacks before the August rush, that's less stress during OCI week.
+If you can secure screeners or callbacks before the January OCI rush, that is less stress during bidding and interview week.

 You demonstrate initiative.
 Firms notice when students seek them out proactively.
 A direct application says "I specifically want to work here," which is more compelling than being one of 20 OCI interviews.